FTmiles/busstation-back/README.md

 `./gradlew build` - or via Gradle UI > Tasks > Build > build
 - Runs tests, compiles code, and then runs `./gradlew bootJar`
+- `gradle-wrapper.properties`	is like `.yarnrc.yml`

+---
+What is gradlew?
+gradle wrapper. gradlew vs gradle.
+Gradlew is a similar concept to the newer Yarn Plug'n'Play (PnP)
+- Gradlew forces a specific version.
+- Don't need globally installed gradle bin.
+The wrapper downloads it and stores at ~/.gradle/wrapper/dists/, while yarn keeps the bin locally in the project.

 ---
 The front-end can be found at
 https://github.com/FTmiles/busstation-front